Characterizations of Stability via Morse Limit Sets: Limit point characterizations in the Morse Boundary

 \item We say that $x\in\partial X_{\0}$ is a \textit{Morse conical limit point of $A$} if there exists $K>0$ such that, for every Morse geodesic $\alpha$ with $\alpha(\infty)=x$, we have that $\Nhbd_K(\alpha)\cap A\neq\emptyset$. \end{itemize} \end{defn}

-\begin{remark} Notice that, in the case where $X$ is a $\delta$-hyperbolic space, these definitions agree with the definitions given in Definition \ref{hyperbolicdef}, as every geodesic in a $\delta$-hyperbolic space is $N$-Morse for $N$ depending only on $\delta$.
+\begin{remark} Notice that, in the case where $X$ is a $\delta$-hyperbolic space, these definitions agree with the definitions given in Definition \ref{hyperbolicdef2}, as every geodesic in a $\delta$-hyperbolic space is $N$-Morse for $N$ depending only on $\delta$.
 In light of this, we will use ``conical limit point" instead of ``Morse conical limit point" for the rest of this paper, except in cases where the difference between these definitions causes confusion.
-We similarly reduce ``Morse horospherical limit point" and ``Morse funneled limit point" to ``horospherical limit point" and ``funnelled limit point," respectively. \end{remark}
+We similarly reduce ``Morse horospherical limit point" and ``Morse funneled limit point" to ``horospherical limit point" and ``funneled limit point," respectively. \end{remark}

 We now begin proving the new implications found in Theorem \ref{MyMainTheorem}.
-We will first show that every conical limit point of $A$ is a funnelled limit point of $A$, and then we will show that the funnelled limit points of $A$ exactly coincide with the horospherical limit points of $A$.
+We will first show that every conical limit point of $A$ is a funneled limit point of $A$, and then we will show that the funneled limit points of $A$ exactly coincide with the horospherical limit points of $A$.
 These arguments generalize the arguments found in \cite{swenson2001}.

 \begin{prop} Let $X$ be a proper, geodesic metric space and let $\0\in X$.
 Let $A\subseteq X$.
 If $x\in\partial X_{\0}$ is a conical limit point of $A$, then $x$ is a funneled limit point of $A$. \end{prop}